robtweed/qewd-hit-platform/docs/demo.md

 The output from this OpenEHR API is actually modified to add the *ctx* properties that are needed when saving a record using Flat JSON format.
-The Flat JSON format is also "unflattened" into a proper hierarchical JSON structure.
+The Flat JSON format is also "unflattened" into the full hierarchical JSON structure.

 You'll see this appearing as the response in the right-hand table cell.